maat-protocol/Whitepappers/MAAT - Ominchain Meta-Yield Aggregator.md

 The Strategy layer focuses on management of yield-generating strategies.

-This layer unifies interfaces of different DeFi protocols, such as Yearn Finance, Harvest Finance, AAVE, Compound, Stargate, etc., enabling users to access a wide range of yield opportunities.
+This layer unifies interfaces of different DeFi protocols, such as Yearn Finance, Harvest Finance, AAVE, Stargate, etc., enabling users to access a wide range of yield opportunities.

 Vault contracts from the Execution Layer distribute funds across Strategies to maximize yield while also trying to diversify risks.